JohnClema/Udacity_FEND_P3/README.md

 How to run this project:

+1. Open Terminal
-1. Install npm if you do not have it already
+2. Install npm if you do not have it already
-2. Run npm install
+3. Run npm install within the frontend-nanodegree-resume directory
-3. Run gulp
+4. Run gulp
-4. Open the project from the created dist/index.html
+5. Open the project from the created dist/index.html